Universal Credit is a payment to help with your living costs. It’s paid monthly – or twice a month for some people in Scotland.

-The Government says that Universal Credit, replacing certain other benefits will help claimants (including disabled people) and their families to become more independent and will simplify the benefits system by bringing together a range of working-age benefits into a single streamlined payment.
+The Government says that Universal Credit, replacing certain other benefits, helps claimants (including disabled people) and their families to become more independent and will simplify the benefits system by bringing together a range of working-age benefits into a single streamlined payment.

 Note: Universal Credit won’t replace Child Benefit.